07th-mod/python-patcher/news/Umineko Question (Ch. 1-4).md

 # Changelog

+## Voice File Optimization - 19/05/2019

+The voice files are now stored as a single file (`arc4.nsa`).
+This will speed up installation time (especially on a HDD), and also reduce the number of voice files on disk from about 51,000 to just one file.

+We don't expect any issues, but if you find any problems with voice playback, please let us know.

 ## WARNING: 02/05/2019

 We have had a couple reports of performance problems for Chapters 5-8, even on high end PCs.